cwthom/shinyhelper/cran-comments.md

 ## Resubmission - shinyhelper 0.1.1
 This is a resubmission.
 In this version I have:

+* Unwrapped the first example in create_help_files.Rd, and omitted the second.

+## Resubmission - shinyhelper 0.1.1
+This is a resubmission.
+In this version I have:

 * Put software and package names in Title and Description in 'single quotes'
 * Unwrapped examples in Rd files
 * Removed examples from un-exported functions